edgio-docs/edgio-docs/src/guides/v7/performance/rules/features.md

 ```
 </edgejs>

 **Default Behavior:** By default, our edge servers will not follow the redirect defined in the `Location` response header returned by an origin server.
+This allows a client (e.g., a web browser) to determine whether to follow the redirect.

 <a id="url-rewrite" />